james2doyle/ohdoylerules.com/content/web/use-laravel-valet-for-wordpress-multisites.md

----
-Title: "Use Laravel Valet for WordPress Multisites"
-Date: "2019-09-01"
-Category: "Web"
-Template: "post"
++++
-Description: "Use Laravel Valet for developing local WordPress multisites"
+title = "Use Laravel Valet for WordPress Multisites" description = "Use Laravel Valet for developing local WordPress multisites" date = "2019-09-01" category = "Web" template = "post.html"
+[taxonomies]
-Keywords: ["laravel", valet", "php", "subdomain", "wordpress", "multisite", "setup"]
+keywords = ["laravel", "valet", "php", "subdomain", "wordpress", "multisite", "setup"]
----
++++

 Working with WordPress multisites can sometimes be a pain.
 Especially if you are not using the amazing [Laravel Valet](https://laravel.com/docs/6.0/valet) tool to manage your local sites.